-- a.
-Animals must be on feet when roped by either end. - b.
-Using more than three (3) loops per team. - c.
-If a team roping steer sets up, the header must initiate forward movement of the steer before heel loop can be delivered. - d.
-Steer must be completely turned & in tow before heeler may throw rope. - e.
+a.
+Animals must be on feet when roped by either end.

+b.
+If a team roping steer sets up, the header must initiate forward movement of the steer before heel loop can be delivered.

+c.
+Steer must be completely turned & in tow before heeler may throw rope.

+d.
 Unnecessary rough treatment of steers.

+e.
+Illegal head catches.

-- f.
-Illegal head catches. - g.
-Lost or broken rope. - h.
-If contestant intentionally dismounts during the contest run, team will be disqualified. - i.
-Front feet in heel catch. - j.
-Rope must be released from roper's hand prior to making contact with animal. - k.
-Heeler must start in box for Team roping. - 26.
+f.
+Lost or broken rope.

+g.
+If contestant intentionally dismounts during the contest run, team will be disqualified.

+h.
+Front feet in heel catch.

+i.
+Rope must be released from roper's hand prior to making contact with animal.

+j.
+Heeler must start in box for Team roping.

 If one partner in the team roping does not show, contestant can choose a partner from a team that is only entered once or any contestant that is already entered in another event in that rodeo.
 (If you are entered twice as a header or a heeler and your partner does not show, you can switch ends to replace the partner that did not show up.)
 New partner will be responsible for entry fees for said run.
+If a contestant that is entered in the Team Roping is injured and provides a proper Doctor's Release his/her partner or partners entered at the rodeo where Doctor's release is used will use one of the following options: #1: Replace the injured partner with someone who is entered in the rodeo in another event or is not entered the maximum number of times in the Team Roping allowed at that rodeo. #2: Be excused from competing at the rodeos that their partner uses the Doctor's Release without being assessed any turnout fine or pay entry fees.
+If any of the rodeos are "entered twice "and the non-injured partner is also entered with someone besides the injured contestant they will not be excused from those runs.

-- 27. There will be a five (5) second penalty for roping one heel. - 28.
-If a wrong animal is given to a contestant he shall be given the correct animal drawn for him and time on incorrect animal shall be disregarded. - 29.
-If animal gets out of the arena, the flagman is to stop the time and roper will get the same animal back; lap and tap, (roper to start in chute with same head catch in team roping) with the time he had when animal got out, added to that time.

-- 30. Timed event cattle will not be considered a legal run until drawn. - 31.
-There will be a twenty-five (25) second time limit for all contestants to catch his livestock after official time begins.
-In the team roping, both ropers will complete catch during twenty-five (25) second time limit. - 32.
+- 26. There will be a five (5) second penalty for roping one heel. - If a wrong animal is given to a contestant, he shall be given the correct animal drawn for him and time on incorrect animal shall be disregarded. - 28.
+If animal gets out of the arena, the flagman is to stop the time and roper will get the same animal back; lap and tap, (roper to start in chute with same head catch in team roping) with the time he had when animal got out, added to that time. - 29.
+Timed event cattle will not be considered a legal run until drawn. - There will be a twenty-five (25) second time limit for all contestants to catch his livestock after official time begins.
+In the team roping, both ropers will complete catch during twenty-five (25) second time limit. - 31.
 In any timed event, if it is necessary to bring an animal back, several head of stock will be brought back together.
-No animal will be penned separately. - 33.
-If barrier equipment fouls contestant in any timed event he will be entitled to a rerun if he declares himself immediately. - 34.
-If contestant breaks or beats the barrier, a ten (10) second penalty shall be enforced.
+No animal will be penned separately. - If barrier equipment fouls contestant in any timed event he will be entitled to a rerun if he declares himself immediately. - If contestant breaks or beats the barrier, a ten (10) second penalty shall be enforced. - 34.
+Stock must cross scoreline in front of line judge in their initial move after leaving chute.